Guggyco/guggy-docs/docs/android.md

 Currently the supported options are:

-`predefinedLanguage` - A two character language code that will direct Guggy to use a specific language when extracting context.
+`predefinedLanguage` - A two character ISO 639-1 language code that will direct Guggy to use a specific language when extracting context.

 ### Keyboard Developers